 The eel was smoked.
 Also, salt cod.

-Minor nitpick, but Hiccup's helmet was noticeably larger than Stoik's, yet they're supposed to be a matching pair, made from a lady's breastplate.
+Minor nitpick, but Hiccup's helmet was noticeably larger than Stoick's, yet they're supposed to be a matching pair, made from a lady's breastplate.
 Was this lady super lopsided, or did Gobber melt the breastplate down before reconstituting them?

 I'm pretty sure that was the joke (that she had breasts of dissimilar size, as well as the huge Stoick having a tiny helmet versus Hiccup having a helmet that makes him seem even smaller).